COURT PROGRAMS

 Married parents of minor children who file for divorce or dissolution are required to attend the virtual Remember the Children program.
 The program is designed to educate parents about the effects of divorce on their children.

 Working together to cooperate in parenting children is the most important investment parents can make in the future of the children.
 The Working Together Program helps parents who have never married understand their legal rights and responsibilities regarding their children.
-Due to the COVID-19 health emergency, the Working Together Program is temporarily suspended.

 FAMILY COURT SERVICES